Open Transport: OT

 Open Transport was introduced in May 1995 with the Power Mac 9500.
 It was included with System 7.5.2, a release for the new PCI based Power Macs, and became available for older hardware later.
 MacTCP was not supported on PCI-based Macs, but older systems could switch between MacTCP and Open Transport using a Control Panel called Network Software Selector.
-Unlike MacTCP, Open Transport allowed users to save and switch between configuration sets.
+Unlike MacTCP, Open Transport enabled users to save and switch between configuration sets.

 Developer opinion on Open Transport was divided.
 Some felt it offered enormous speed improvements over MacTCP.
 Some developers also liked it because it was flexible in the way it allowed protocols to be "stacked" to apply filters and other such duties.
 However, the system was also large and complex.
 The flexibility of the Open Transport architecture, into which one could plug any desired protocol, was felt by some to be thoroughly overcomplicated.
 Additionally, most Unix code still used sockets, not STREAMS, and so MacTCP offered real advantages in terms of porting software to the Mac.

 The vaunted flexibility of the Open Transport architecture was undermined and ultimately made obsolete by the rapid rise of TCP/IP networking during the mid-90s.
 The same is true in the wider Unix market; System V was undermined by the rapid rise of free Unix-like systems, notably Linux.
 As these systems grew in popularity, the vast majority of programmers ignored the closed STREAMS in favour of the BSD-licensed Sockets.
 Open Transport was abandoned during the move to OS X, which, being derived from BSD, had a networking stack based entirely on sockets.

-Open Transport received deprecation status starting in Mac OS X 10.4 and its SDKs.
-Open Transport support was removed entirely from OS X starting with version 10.9 (Mavericks).
+Open Transport received deprecation status from in OS X 10.4 and its SDKs.
+Support was removed entirely from OS X in version 10.9 (Mavericks).